cybex-dev/twilio_voice/README.md

 from an unregistered client.

 ```
-TwilioVoice.instance.setDefaultCallerName(String callerName)
+TwilioVoicePlatform.instance.setDefaultCallerName(String callerName)
 ```

 ### Call Events

-use stream `TwilioVoice.instance.callEventsListener` to receive events from the TwilioSDK such as call events and logs, it is a broadcast so you can listen to it on different parts of your app.
+use stream `TwilioVoicePlatform.instance.callEventsListener` to receive events from the TwilioSDK such as call events and logs, it is a broadcast so you can listen to it on different parts of your app.
 Some events might be missed when the app has not launched, please check out the example project to find the workarounds.